Our Practice Areas

 If you aren’t a senior, it’s best to address legal matters that can affect your family as soon as possible.
 Whether this involves building your own estate plan or handling the legal affairs of a loved one’s estate, you can also benefit from professional legal services.

-Theander & Grimes, PLLC can help anyone with legal law matters such as:
+Our Tomball elder lawyers can help anyone with legal law matters such as:

 If you are experiencing a related legal challenge and aren’t sure who to turn to for help, you can always reach out to Theander & Grimes, PLLC.
 As experienced elder law attorneys in Tomball, we can offer insight to help you address your legal challenge.